Faculty Handbook: Vancouver Campus

 British Columbia, Canada Accreditations

-Ministry of Advanced Education and Skills Training of British Columbia
+Ministry of Post-Secondary Education and Future Skills of British Columbia

 P.O.
 Box 9059 STN PROV GOVT; Victoria BC V8W 9E2, Canada; 250.356.2771 / 250.356.3000 (fax)

 The overall governing body of New York Institute of Technology is the Board of Trustees.
-The President, who is the chief executive officer of the university, reports to the Board of Trustees.
-Reporting to and advising the President are: The Provost and Vice President for Academic Affairs, as well as other Vice Presidents.
-The Vancouver campus is led by an Executive Director/Campus Dean who reports to the Provost and Vice President for Academic Affairs, and is supported by other administrators, Associate Deans, Program Coordinators, and faculty.
-Together, they assure the academic programs and services offered are of the highest quality and meet the academic needs of students and faculty.
+The President, New York Tech's chief executive officer, reports to the Board of Trustees.
+Reporting to and advising the President are: The Provost and Executive Vice President, as well as other Vice Presidents.
+The Vancouver campus is led by an Executive Director/Campus Dean who reports to the Provost and Executive Vice President, and is supported by the Associate Campus Dean, other administrators, Associate Deans, Program Coordinators and faculty.
+Together, they assure that the academic programs and services offered are of the highest quality and meet the educational needs of students and faculty.

 Each of New York Tech's academic schools is headed by an Academic Dean based in New-York.
-Deans are the academic and administrative leaders of the schools and report directly to the Provost and Vice President for Academic Affairs.
+Deans are the academic and administrative leaders of the schools and report directly to the Provost and Executive Vice President.

 Academic Senate

-The role of the Academic Senate is to provide counsel to the university's president in implementing the following: innovation in curriculum, academic progress, and retention of students; academic standards for admission and graduation; budget, finances, and resource allocations; institutional development; organizational communication; professional rights and standards; and other related areas that affect the institution.
+The role of the Academic Senate is to provide counsel to the institute's president in implementing the following: innovation in curriculum, academic progress, and retention of students; academic standards for admission and graduation; budget, finance, and resource allocation; institutional development; organizational communication; professional rights and standards; and other related areas that affect the institution.

-Copies of the Academic Senate constitution are available from the Office of the President of the Academic Senate or the Office of the President, as well as on the Academic Senate webpage.
+Copies of the Academic Senate constitution are available from the Office of the President of the Academic Senate or the Office of the President, and from the Academic Senate.

 Faculty Employment